-Second, I examine Scotus’s new idea of an essential order between object and intellect in the co-causation of the cognitive act (intellectio).
-Scotus argues that this essential order is required to ensure both the reliability of our cognition as well as the freedom of the knower in the cognitive process.
+First, I examine Scotus’s new idea of an essential order between object and intellect in the co-causation of the cognitive act (intellectio).
+Scotus argues that this essential order is required to ensure both the reliability of our cognition as well as the freedom of the cognizer in the cognitive process.

-Finally, I discuss the theoretical implications of Scotus’s idea that cognitive acts are a special sort of activity (operatio) in the Aristotelian category of “quality” and not of “action.”
-According to Scotus this explains the intentionality of concepts, that is, how and why concepts are about their objects, and why only the cognition of an existent and actually present object can fully perfect the human intellect, through what Scotus calls a “relation of contact.”
-This final step will also involve a study of the peculiar terminology Duns Scotus uses, such as the distinction between “objective being” and “subjective being,” as well as the expression “diminished being” (esse diminutum).
+Second, I discuss the theoretical implications of Scotus’s idea that cognitive acts are a special sort of activity (operatio) in the Aristotelian category of “quality” and not of “action.”
+According to Scotus this explains the intentionality of cognitive acts, that is, how and why cognitive acts are about the objects cognized, and why only the cognition of an existent and actually present object can fully perfect the human intellect, through what Scotus calls a “relation of contact.”
+This final step involves a study of the peculiar terminology Duns Scotus uses, such as the distinction between “objective being” and “subjective being,” as well as the expression “diminished being” (esse diminutum).
 I conclude that Scotus’s view on the ontological nature of the cognitive act provides a more plausible explanation of how the cognitive faculty cognizes the extra-mental world, and gives a more reliable epistemological foundation to human cognition.

 Finally, I provide a critical edition of question 13 of Scotus’s Quaestiones quodlibetales,his last and most important work on the ontology of cognitive acts and how they relate to the extra-mental world.
 A critical edition is indispensable because the Latin text that is currently available to scholars is very difficult to understand due to textual flaws of transcription and omitted passages.